Overview of the Examples

 Entering or Crossing Runways

-- Distraction while taxiing increases the likelihood of runway incursions; avoid non-essential tasks and focus attention outside the aircraft.
+- Distraction while taxiing increases the likelihood of runway incursions; avoid nonessential tasks and focus attention outside the aircraft.

-Runway Incursions During Night Operations
+Night Taxi Operations

 - Difficulty in seeing taxiway markings and signs can lead to misidentifying taxiways or runways and increase the likelihood of runway incursions; maintain heightened situational awareness and reduce taxi speed.